unosquare/swan-aspnetcore/README.md

 With this configuration, you just need to add the data annotation [Authorize] to your API to say that the user needs to be authorized to access that part of your project.

 This two are used together because you need to add the bearer token authentication to the services to use the bearer token authentication in your application.
-You just need to added in your `ConfigureServices` and your `Configure`.
+You just need to add in your `ConfigureServices` and your `Configure`.

 ```csharp
 // This method gets called by the runtime.
 Use this method to add services to the container